-- > Allow: Click this button to allow wireless access by the devices listed on this screen. - Deny: Click this button to block wireless access from the devices listed on this screen. - > Add: Click this button to add the MAC Address. - Remove: Click this button to remove the item of the MAC Address.
+- Allow: Click this button to allow wireless access by the devices listed on this screen. - Deny: Click this button to block wireless access from the devices listed on this screen. - > Add: Click this button to add the MAC Address. - Remove: Click this button to remove the item of the MAC Address.

-When you click the Add button, the picture that shown below will pop-up, and then you can enter the MAC Address in the MAC Address field.
+When you click the Add button, the pop-up picture shown below, and then you can type the MAC Address in the MAC Address field.